COLUMN-Demand, not supply, is the great unknown for lithium and cobalt: Andy Home

 By Andy Home

-LONDON, June 14 The number of electric vehicles on roads worldwide rose to a record high of 2 million last year, according to the International Energy Agency (IEA).
+LONDON, June 14 (Reuters) - The number of electric vehicles on roads worldwide rose to a record high of 2 million last year, according to the International Energy Agency (IEA).

 That represented a doubling from the 2015 tally but electric cars still only accounted for 0.2 percent of the global count.